papatangosierra/Manga-Scripts-for-Indesign/README.md

 # Manga Scripts for Indesign

-Herewith please avail yourself of this package of InDesign automations aimed at decreasing drudgery and imprecision during the specialized work of lettering Japanese comics in English.
+Herewith please avail yourself of this package of InDesign automations aimed at decreasing drudgery and imprecision when lettering Japanese comics in English.

 ## Art Placement